 We showed that evolving conditions can change the way the flow is presented in terms of both integral scales and coherence levels.
-For the period investigated, when the wind shear remained relatively constant with an exponent of 0.1-0.15, our analysis
+For the period investigated, when the wind shear remained relatively constant with an exponent of 0.1-0.15, our analysis indicates that frozen turbulence appears to be a suitable assumption when correlations are the main metric under investigation.

-- 470 indicates that frozen turbulence appears to be a suitable assumption when correlations are the main metric under investigation.
-The coherence decay, however, is faster in some components and directions than others, suggesting that frozen turbulence may not be applicable under other conditions.
+- 550 The coherence decay, however, is faster in some components and directions than others, suggesting that frozen turbulence.
+This suggests that given high coherence for eddies of certain sizes, the turbulence can be considered frozen; while the same may not be applicable under other conditionstrue for eddy sizes corresponding to low coherence values.
 The variation of coherence decay among the different directions and components of the wind speed can be significant.
-This is an important aspect of some flows that may be overlooked by simplified studies where single-point first-order metrics (e.g., turbulent kinetic energy) are highlighted.
-A better understanding of the spatial structure - 475 of the turbulence under different conditions can better inform turbulence models that are used for loads calculations.
-A higher confidence in the estimations from such models could result in better estimate of a estimates of blade fatigue life.
+This is an important aspect of some flows that may be overlooked by simplified studies where single-point first-order metrics (e.g., turbulent kinetic energy) - 555 are highlighted.
+A better understanding of the spatial structure of the turbulence under different conditions can better inform improve turbulence models that are used for loads calculations.
+A higher confidence in the estimations from such models could result in better estimates of blade fatigue life.
 We also note that a more accurate representation of coherence characteristics are useful for other areas such as the modeling of wake meandering and inflow-preview-based control strategies.

-- This work demonstrates the wealth of additional information that can be gathered from a typical atmospheric LES, and outlines the numerical limitations that need to be considered when using LES data.
+This work demonstrates the wealth of additional information that can be gathered from a typical atmospheric LES, and outlines the numerical limitations that need to be considered when using LES data.
 State-of-the-art atmospheric simulation capabilities are continuing to evolve, and complex, large scenarios are now more routine practice.
 Some of these complex scenarios include realistic weather conditions such as full diurnal cycles, frontal passages, and low-level jets, among others.
-With the rapid adoption of GPU-based LES codes, we are headed into ever faster, higher resolution_higher-resolution_workflows.
-Quantities such as correlation, integral scales, coherence, and cross-spectral information are not often computed and discussed - 485 in typical atmospheric and wind plant studies.
-Here we demonstrate the additional insights that can be gained.
-We therefore have an opportunity to develop new insights from site- and condition-specific studies , which could be further investigated and ultimately used to inform models without any additional computational expense, and to advance the state of the science in characterizing the atmospheric boundary layer and modeling turbulence.
+With the rapid adoption of GPU-based LES codes, we are headed into ever faster, higher-resolution workflows.
+Quantities such as correlation, integral scales, coherence, and cross-spectral information are not often computed and discussed in typical atmospheric and wind plant studies.
+We therefore have an opportunity to develop new insights from site- and condition-specific studies without any additional computational expense, and to advance the state of the science in characterizing the atmospheric boundary layer and modeling turbulence.

 Code and data availability.
 The LES code SOWFA is available at github.com/NREL/SOWFA-6.
-Input files for the case analyzed in this work are available at github.com/a2e-mmc/SOWFA-setups/tree/master/offshore_FINO1_intCoupled.
+Input files for the case analyzed in this work are available at github.com/a2e-mmc/SOWFA-setups/tree/master/offshore\FINO1\intCoupled.
 Output data are available upon request.

-Author contributions.
+570 Author contributions.
 This work was led by RT, who performed the simulations and carried out the analysis.
 RT and MC formulated the research goals and aim of the study.
 MC, EQ, and PV supervised the conceptualization, and contributed to discussions on the formal analysis.
 RT prepared the manuscript with contributions and review from all co-authors.